Agalloch: The Mantle (2002–2005)

-During the 2001 to early 2002 period, Agalloch recorded The Mantle, featuring more of a post-rock influence, namely the work of Godspeed You!
-Black Emperor, with tracks In The Shadow Of Our Pale Companion and You Were But A Ghost In My Arms prominently displaying the hybrid of black metal/post-rock influence found on the record.
-This album marked a change in media attention for Agalloch, landing them interviews with mainstream magazines.
+During 2001 and early 2002, Agalloch recorded The Mantle, featuring the post-rock influence of Godspeed You!
+Black Emperor, with tracks "In The Shadow of Our Pale Companion" and "You Were But A Ghost In My Arms" displaying a black metal/post-rock hybrid.
+This album earned the band interviews with mainstream magazines.

-Following the release of The Mantle, Agalloch played their first show on March 6, 2003 in Portland, followed by a few additional shows in March and a US West Coast tour in May.
+Following the release of The Mantle, Agalloch played their first show on March 6, 2003 in Portland, followed by an additional shows in March and a US West Coast tour in May.

-Two subsequent records, the Tomorrow Will Never Come 7" single (issued by The End's Infinite Vinyl Series in 2003) and The Grey (released by Vendlus Records in 2004), showcased an even more experimental side of Agalloch, featuring remixed and reworked versions of songs from The Mantle as well as a new post-rock-influenced title track on the B-side of Tomorrow Will Never Come.
-Agalloch performed a series of shows on the North American East Coast in 2004.
+Two subsequent records, the Tomorrow Will Never Come 7" single (issued by The End's Infinite Vinyl Series in 2003) and The Grey (released by Vendlus Records in 2004), showcased a more experimental side, featuring remixed and reworked versions of songs from The Mantle and a new, post-rock-influenced title track on the B-side of Tomorrow Will Never Come.
+Agalloch performed shows on the North American East Coast in 2004.

-A nature-themed split 10" picture disc single with the Finnish band Nest was also released in 2004, showcasing a collaborative, neofolk effort by Agalloch on the A-side.
-The Nest track, a more electronic, percussion-heavy effort, included vocal and guitar contributions by Haughm and Anderson.
+A nature-themed split 10" picture disc single with Finnish band Nest was released in 2004, showcasing a collaborative, neofolk effort on the A-side.
+The Nest track, an electronic, percussion-heavy effort, included vocals and guitars by Haughm and Anderson.

-Double vinyl reissues of The Mantle and Pale Folklore were released in 2005 in limited wooden boxes, complete with new artwork for both albums, to commemorate the band's single live performance of 2005 at the Day of the Equinox music festival held in Toronto on October 14, 2005.
+Double vinyl reissues of The Mantle and Pale Folklore were released in 2005 in limited wooden boxes, with new artwork for both albums, to commemorate the band's single live performance of 2005 at the Day of the Equinox music festival held in Toronto on October 14, 2005.